Dr. Jean Kim, Ph.D., C.Psych. – Director of Training

 Kim, J., & Jarry, J. L. (2014).
 Holding fat stereotypes is associated with lower body dissatisfaction in normal weight Caucasian women who engage in body surveillance.
 Body Image, 11, 331-336.

 Additionally, I taught an undergraduate clinical psychology course at the University of Windsor.
-Further, I have enjoyed facilitating workshops on various topics related to mental health, including Healthy Relationships, Emotion Regulation, and Basic Counselling Skills.
+Further, I have enjoyed facilitating workshops on various topics related to mental health, including Healthy Relationships, Emotion Regulation, Burnout, and Basic Counselling Skills.

 I am a registered member of the College of Psychologists of Ontario.
 I am also a member of the Canadian Psychological Association and the Academy for Eating Disorders.